 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 Intercompany balances and transactions have been eliminated.
-As of April 29, 2017, January 28, 2017 and April 30, 2016 the Company does not have any investments in unconsolidated affiliates.
 FASB ASC 810--Consolidation is considered when determining whether an entity is subject to consolidation.

 Fiscal Year

 The Company's fiscal year is a 52-week or 53-week period ending on the Saturday on or nearest to January 31.